amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![FC 1/98](./figures/SlideRules/FC1-98/front.jpg)

-***FC 2/83 N Novo-Duplex***—The FC 2/83 N is famous both for its usability and for its appearance.
+***FC 2/83 N Novo-Duplex***—The FC 2/83 N is famous both for its usability and for its beauty.
 Contrary to popular opinion, we engineers do have the eye for aesthetics.
-It uses pale green background for $C$ and $CF$ on the frontside and $C$ and $D$ on the backside.
-It uses pale blue background for $A$ and $B$ on the frontside.
+The FC 2/83 N uses pale green backgrounds for $C$ and $CF$ on the frontside and $C$ and $D$ on the backside.
+It uses pale blue backgrounds for $A$ and $B$ on the frontside.
 In my opinion, FC 2/83 N's colour-coded scales are a better design choice than the Aristo 0969's spread-out scales.
 The FC 2/83 N has on the backside the $W_1$, $W^{'}_1$ and $W_2$, $W^{'}_2$ extended square root scales, which are lacking in the Aristo 0969.
 Also, the FC 2/83 N's slide has shallow grooves  on its tip, making it easier to pull out from its stowed position.
 These little features make big differences in usability and convenience, especially when operating under time pressure.

 ![FC 2/83 N](./figures/SlideRules/FC2-83N/front.jpg)